Image for Dill-ight in Homegrown Herbs

 Growing

-- Some of the tender herbs found at the plant sale, like the basils, should not be planted outside until all danger of frost is past.
+• Some of the tender herbs found at the plant sale, like the basil, should not be planted outside until all danger of frost is past.

-- Most herbs like lots of sun, at least six hours a day — in fact, the more, the better!
-If you are growing them inside, 12 hours of direct fluorescent lighting each day will give them what they need.
-Windowsills can also work, but they can be drafty when it’s cooler out and sometimes can produce leggy plants.
+• Most herbs like lots of sun, at least six hours a day — in fact, the more, the better!
+If you are growing them indoors, 12 hours of direct fluorescent lighting each day will provide them with what they need.
+Windowsills can also work, but they can be drafty when it’s cooler out, and sometimes can produce leggy plants.

-- When planting outside in a garden, put your herbs where you’ll be able to access them for frequent harvesting.
+• When planting herbs outside in a garden, put them where you can access them for frequent harvesting.

 Harvesting